gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 }

 for (const scene of gltf.scenes) {
-  // updatte all world matices in the scene. scene.root.updateWorldMatrix();
+  // update all world matrices in the scene. scene.root.updateWorldMatrix();
   // walk the scene and render all renderables scene.root.traverse(renderDrawables);